Work experience is gaining experience of what working life is like. Find out how to get the work experience you need to get into the job you want.

-Work Experience is gaining experience of what the working life is like.
-It is usually unpaid and short term.
+Work experience is usually unpaid and short term.
+It can involve:

-- Work environment - being in the workplace and seeing what happens in work
+- Work shadowing - being in the workplace and watching what staff do everyday

-- Work activities and tasks – trying out the job, being given tasks and activities that are involved in a job, and learning new skills
+- Work activities and tasks – trying out the job and learning new skills

 Did you know?
 63% of employers reported that experience was a critical or significant factor in their recruitment decisions."(Department for Education, 2019)